fmidev/aviation-message-archiver/src/doc/README.md

 ### Processing identifier and phase

-**Processing identifier** is a unique string within a single Java virtual machine, that identifies single processing of a single input file.
+**Processing identifier** is a unique string within a single Java virtual machine that identifies a single processing of a single input file.
 It connects all separate log entries of the file processing.
-Processing identifier `0` or `null` denotes, that processing identifier is not available or applicable on the log entry.
+Processing identifier `0` or `null` denotes that a processing identifier is not available or applicable on the log entry.
 See [FileProcessingIdentifier](src/main/java/fi/fmi/avi/archiver/file/FileProcessingIdentifier.java) class for details.

 **Processing phase** describes the phase in the processing chain.
-Processing phase `nul` or `null` denotes, that processing phase information is not available or applicable on the log entry.
+Processing phase `nul` or `null` denotes that the processing phase information is not available or applicable on the log entry.
 See [ProcessingPhase](src/main/java/fi/fmi/avi/archiver/logging/model/ProcessingPhase.java) enum for list of phases.

-When using unstructured logging, processing identifier and phase are logged before logging level in format:
+When using unstructured logging, the processing identifier and phase are logged before logging level in format:

 ```
 [<processing-id>:<phase>] <level> ...